qwx9/strangepg/README.md

 - The renderer is fairly efficient, but it could be made orders of magnitude faster
 - (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well
+- transient pthreads error on exit: libgcc_s.so.1 must be installed for pthread_exit to work

 ## Used and bundled alien software